 To wrap things up, I found this small news piece in Rolling Stone Issue 222 from 1976 where Jules Fischer gives a brief synopsis on the stage:

+Unfortunately, there are few pro shot videos that show the stage in its full glory.
 However, Serpent3D on Youtube created a fantastic 3D render of the stage so one can get a feel of how it would have looked like in person.

 Here is one of the few pro shot videos that exist featuring the closing song Black Diamond, filmed at Anaheim Stadium in Anaheim, CA in 1976.

 In closing I want to give a big thank you to Mark Ravitz for taking the time to talk with me and share his blueprints and photos.
 I also want to thank Inglo Floren of the Flaming Youth Kiss website for sharing info about the stage on their site, to Richard Galbraith for kindly sharing his photos and also to Curt Gooch and Jeff Suhs authors of KISS ALIVE FOREVER, an amazing book detailing all of KISS's tours and shows.
+Check back for the next feature which is a detailed look into Pink Floyd's Animals tour.